 Logitech Harmony Elite vs Ultimate?
 Hmm….which to choose, which to choose!

-Thankfully, you have us to help you figure it all out. 😉
+Thankfully, you have ME to help you figure it all out. 😉

-But, if you simply want to know the major differences between the two, here they are.
 The Harmony Elite includes a 65,000-color,128×128 pixels LCD touchscreen whereas the Ultimate has a 320X240 pixel QVGA screen.
-The Elite has an updated ergonomic design with the navigation buttons placed at the top of the remote as opposed to the Ultimate on the top, making the Elite easier to navigate.
-Moreover, the Elite’s battery is replaceable but the Ultimate’s is not.
+The Elite’s navigation buttons are at the top of the remote as opposed to the Ultimate which has them at the bottom, making the Elite a bit easier to navigate.
+The Elite also has a replaceable battery; the Ultimate does not.

 Let’s start with a side-by-side features comparison.

 Harmony Elite vs Ultimate: Side By Side

 The following table illustrates the major feature differences of the Harmony Elite vs Ultimate Home side by side:

 Last update on 09/27/2023 / Affiliate links / Images from Amazon Product Advertising API

 Which of these top two Logitech high-end remotes should you choose to control your smart home devices?

 While the Harmony Ultimate (also called Ultimate Home) is very similar to the Harmony Elite, the Elite does have some extra features that may be important to the discerning smart home pioneer.